Eslam-Ayman/Laravel-Standard/README.md

  8. Migrate the database
     - `php artisan migrate`
     - if you don't need to migrate so import `drive.sql` in your DB
-    - and after that in the steps of installing rating package you must run `php artisian migrate` which is one of steps in the installing rating package
  9. [Optional]: Seed the database
     - `php artisan db:seed`
 10. you must add mail configration in the `.env` file